PHP: Escape equences

-Let's say we want to show a dialog between the Mother of dragons with his child:
+We want to show a dialogue between the Mother of Dragons and her child:

 - Are you hungry? - Aaaarrrgh!

-If we print this text to the screen:
+If you display a line with this text on the screen:

 - Are you hungry?- Aaaarrrgh!

 Not what we wanted.
 The lines are one after the other, not one below the other.
 We need to somehow tell the interpreter to "hit enter", i.e., to go to the next line after the question mark.
 This can be done by using the line feed character: